 Ankara was last hit by a suicide bombing in September 2011, in an attack blamed on Kurdish militants.

-A number of illegal groups ranging from Kurdish separatists to leftist and Islamist militants have launched attacks in Turkey in recent years.'Like an earthquake'
+A number of illegal groups ranging from Kurdish separatists to leftist and Islamist militants have launched attacks in Turkey in recent years.

 US ambassador Francis Ricciardone briefed reporters outside the embassy shortly after the attack.